yochaigal/cairn/wip/2e/core-rules.md

 ### Dual Weapons

-If attacking with two weapons at the same time, roll both damage dice and keep the single highest result (e.g. d8+d8).
+If attacking with two weapons at the same time, roll both damage dice and keep the single highest result (commonly denoted with a plus symbol, e.g. d8+d8).

 ### Blast